ricksteruk/aya_devnet_guide/guide_join_devnet.md

 ![AyA-DevNet RPC Endpoint Polkadot](assets/talisman_aya_devnet.png)

 ### Running multiple Aya nodes
 If you want to run more than one Aya node you'll set up multiple accounts in Talisman.
 When you create a new account it will not automatcially be connected to the polkadot.js site.
-You will need to enable it manually by flipping the toggle.
+You will need to enable it manually in Talisman.

-Go to Settings -> Connected Sites and enable it
+Go to Settings -> Connected Sites in Talisman and flip the toggle to enable your new account(s)
 ![Talisman_Connected_Sites](assets/connected_sites.png)

 ### Get FERN